Stretch Marks & Pregnancy Prep: 1st Time

-***Disclaimer*** I was an extremely neurotic and paranoid first time mom.
+***Disclaimer*** I was a paranoid first time mom.
 I have since calmed down.
 I am still somewhat high strung by nature (working on it!), but I am not nearly as crazy as I was before.

 Once I learned we were pregnant, I wanted to make sure I had a healthy pregnancy and started to prep my environment to welcome baby into.
 The two books that helped me most with this preparation were “Nourishing Traditions of Baby and Child Care” and “Child Health Guide.”
 The nourishing traditions book helped me understand the importance of whole foods and good fats to aid in the developing fetus.
 One of the biggest nutrition changers I made, was implementing cod liver oil, I take Green Pastures Blue ice fermented cod liver oil.
 This is a super food high in vitamin A and D, which supports proper development of organs and bones and even helps with maintaining a full term pregnancy.
 The other book helped me scrutinize my environment to make sure it was as safe and chemical free as possible.
 For example; water filtration, cleaning supplies, air purifiers and even talked about mattress pad covers.
 It mentioned there are several countries who promote mattresses wrapping and as a result, their number of SIDS have dramatically decreased.
 I was not 100% sure I believed this, but hey, it couldn’t hurt.
 If a particular wrap MAY help reduce the chances of SIDS, I am game for trying it!